Frédéric Dias is a member of the Borelli Centre and Professor at University College Dublin.

-His work on rogue waves was taken up in early 2014 in a publication by Met Éireann (the Irish national meteorological institute), echoing the latest IPCC report on climate change.
+This grand prize from the French Academy of Sciences is awarded to Frédéric Dias, whose research focuses on rogue waves.
+His work on rogue waves was taken up in early 2014 in a publication by Met Éireann (Ireland's National Meteorological Institute), echoing the latest IPCC report on climate change.